(Vitex agnus castus)

 PART UTILIZED: fruit, wildcrafted

 EXTRACTION METHOD: steam distilled

-EMOTIONAL / SPIRITUAL / MENTAL / PHYSICAL ASPECTS: There is a lot of literature about the herbal uses for chaste tree, but very little documented usage of the essential oil.
-Claims have been made that chaste tree essential oil enhances the production of progesterone, bringing balance to female hormones.
+EMOTIONAL/SPIRITUAL/MENTAL/PHYSICAL ASPECTS: There is a lot of literature about the herbal uses for Chaste Tree, but very little documented usage of the essential oil.
+Claims have been made that Chaste Tree essential oil enhances the production of progesterone, bringing balance to female hormones.
 It may ease menstrual discomforts such as cramps, irritability, headaches, depression, and breast swelling.
-Chaste tree also works well for reducing the symptoms of menopause.
-Preliminary trials suggest effectiveness in treatment of infertility and irregular menstrual cycles.
+Chaste Tree also works well for reducing the symptoms of menopause.
+Preliminary trials suggest effectiveness in the treatment of infertility and irregular menstrual cycles.

 The synthetic pharmaceutical products currently in use cannot do this, which makes them very ineffective.
 Not being able to get medications to cross the blood/brain barrier has been frustrating the medical community for years.
 Perhaps, natural substances will prove their superiority in medical applications once again.

 CAUTIONS: Chaste Tree is strongly contra-indicated for pregnancy, except possibly to prevent early miscarriage in women with problems in the luteal phase of the pregnancy (mentioned above).
 There is just not enough information or studies done on this topic, yet—that I can find.
 It is well known, however, that Chaste Tree has a dramatic effect on hormones.
 That is enough of a reason to leave this essential oil completely alone during a pregnancy.